-In sum, the basic requirements for and means of participating in governance activities should be as nearly parallel as possible for contingent faculty and full-time tenure-track faculty.
+In sum, the basic requirements for and means of participating in governance activities that apply to contingent faculty should be as parallel as possible to those that apply to full-time tenure-track faculty.
 Participation on some governance bodies, such as committees responsible for awarding research grants or establishing a graduate-level curriculum, may require particular expertise that not all faculty-whether tenure track or contingent-possess.
-Service on such committees may thus be dependent on expertise, but not on whether a faculty member holds a contingent or a tenure-track appointment.
-The details of how parallelism between the treatment of contingent and tenure-track faculty can best be maintained should be left to the faculty in each institution, but with the participation of all faculty, as defined in recommendation 1.
+Service on such committees may thus be dependent on expertise but not on whether a faculty member holds a contingent or a tenure-track appointment.
+The details of how parallels between the treatment of contingent and tenure-track faculty can best be maintained should be left to the faculty in each institution, but with the participation of all faculty, as defined in recommendation 1.

-A corollary to this parallelism is that there should be no need to reserve special seats in governance bodies for contingent faculty.
+A corollary to this argument is that there should be no need to reserve special seats in governance bodies for contingent faculty.
 Reserving seats might be an appropriate transitional mechanism designed to ensure that contingent faculty have at least some representation in governance, but it will be unnecessary when they are included as full participants.
-However, we recognize that most institutions and departments have not yet begun to achieve full parity; in these instances, reserving a certain number of seats for faculty in contingent appointments may be a necessary step forward.
+However, we recognize that most institutions and departments have not yet begun to achieve full parity; thus, for some institutions, reserving a certain number of seats for faculty on contingent appointments may be a necessary step forward.

-In sections 3A and 3B, this report seeks to define faculty and to determine eligibility for participating in governance by describing those faculty members' functions, and it carefully circumscribes that eligibility, limiting it to those whose work is encompassed by the AAUP's definitions of faculty.
-Thus, as noted earlier, the AAUP states that librarians have faculty status insofar as they share the "functional identity" of teaching and scholarly research.
+This report seeks to define faculty and to determine eligibility for participating in governance by describing faculty members' functions.
+As noted earlier, the AAUP states that librarians have faculty status insofar as they share the "functional identity" of teaching and scholarly research.
 This report consequently defines as having faculty status and being eligible to participate in governance bodies those persons who teach and conduct research at a professional, scholarly level.
-This report similarly defines as having faculty status those graduate-student employees who participate as teachers and/or academic researchers, who exercise independent professional judgment, and whose activities are not primarily directed toward their own education.
+This report similarly defines as having faculty status those graduate-student employees who participate as teachers or academic researchers, who exercise independent professional judgment, and whose activities are not primarily directed toward their own education.
 A corollary of our definitions is that an individual whose appointment and activities are primarily administrative should not be considered a member of the faculty for governance purposes.

 Thus, this report has carefully defined faculty using AAUP criteria.
-Every AAUP policy statement and document that refers to the faculty does so in a way that does not grant a differential authority to one group of faculty over another.
+No AAUP policy or document that refers to faculty does so in a way that recommends a differential authority to one group of faculty over another.
 Therefore, accepting fractional voting for contingent faculty participation in shared governance could set an unfortunate and discriminatory precedent in the AAUP.
-The 1940 Statement of Principles says that a probationary teacher "should have the academic freedom that all other members of the faculty have."
-The AAUP's election rules allot full voting rights to part-time and non-tenure-track faculty as well as to tenured and tenure-track faculty.
-Yet the allocation of governance seats in many faculty governance bodies, as reflected in our survey of faculty senates, commonly gives one or two seats to all faculty in contingent appointments regardless of their numbers or their professional qualifications, undermining equity and invidiously reducing those faculty members to second-class status without regard to any specific professional function that they might serve or qualifications that they might possess as faculty members.
+As noted above, the fourth Interpretive Comment to the 1940 Statement asserts that all faculty members should have the same protections of academic freedom and the same academic responsibilities as tenure-track faculty members.
+AAUP annual election rules allot full voting rights to part-time and non-tenure-track faculty as well as to tenured and tenure-track faculty.
+Yet the allocation of governance seats in many faculty governance bodies, as reflected in our survey of faculty senates, commonly gives one or two seats to all faculty on contingent appointments regardless of their numbers or their professional qualifications, undermining equity and invidiously reducing those faculty members to second-class status without regard to any specific professional function that they might serve or qualifications that they might possess as faculty members.